Facebook, Twitter, Instagram, Youtube…

 Today, I want to delve a little deeper into social media and fitness marketing.
 If this is the first time you have taken a look at some of my blog posts regarding social media, I suggest you start with two that I wrote as an introduction to social media for fitness trainers: Social Media for Personal Trainers Part 1: Facebook, Twitter and Instagram and Social Media for Personal Trainers Part 2: Youtube.

-The thing is, it’s one thing having social media accounts but if you only have a couple of followers, how will they benefit you?
+The thing is, it’s one thing having social media accounts, but if you only have a couple of followers, how will they benefit you?

-Between your own training, working with clients and running your business, social media can be a challenge.
+Between your own training, working with clients, and running your business, social media can be a challenge.
 Because of that, we often use a scattergun approach.

 As always, if you have any questions when you are done reading this blog, you are more than welcome to leave a comment below and I will get back to you as soon as possible.
-Remember, there are plenty of other articles on PT Pioneer that may interest you, so make sure you have a look.
+Remember, plenty of other articles on PT Pioneer may interest you, so make sure you have a look.

 But let’s start right at the beginning.